HSP Bookshelf: Thrive! The Highly Sensitive Person and Career by Tracy Cooper

 Work, of course, is a far more tangible and functional aspect of our lives.

-For many years, the only work reference for HSPs was Dr. Barrie Jaeger's "Making Work Work for the Highly Sensitive Person," so Dr. Tracy Cooper's new book is a very welcome addition to this important part of HSP living!
+For many years, the only work reference for HSPs was Dr. Barrie Jaeger's "Making Work Work for the Highly Sensitive Person," so Dr. Tracy Cooper's relatively new book is a very welcome addition to this important part of HSP living!

 Thrive!
 The Highly Sensitive Person and Career